BSc Mental Health

 91% of UWTSD students at the School of Psychology in Swansea agreed that staff are good at explaining things – NSS 2017.

 The BSc Mental Health degree is designed to provide students with comprehensive knowledge and understanding of how and why individuals may develop mental health difficulties.
-Delivered through a flexible learning pathway including weekend provision, the programme will explore how we can help prevent, reduce and support such individuals in a variety of individual and group settings within the field of mental health.
+Delivered through a flexible learning pathway, consisting of mainly weekend delivery and teaching, the programme explores how we can help prevent, reduce and support such individuals in a variety of individual and group settings within the field of mental health.

-The programme has also been specifically structured to incorporate strong employability and professional skills throughout the Programme, including a strong focus on small group work and a module offering work placement hours.
+The programme has also been specifically structured to incorporate strong employability and professional skills, including a strong focus on small group work and a module offering work placement hours.
 The programme is structured around a coherent development of theoretical understanding, practical and research skills, and ethical and professional issues pertinent to the field of mental health and wellbeing.

 Within a supportive environment students can choose to enrol on the full BSc degree pathway or may wish to enrol on the level four Certificate of Higher Education before considering moving to the Diploma of Higher Education or the full degree.